-Under Fair Dealing, you can provide short excerpts of copyrighted content to students and faculty via handout, e-mail communication, D2L, lecture presentation, and classroom display.
+Fair dealing enables the sharing of short excerpts of copyrighted content between students and faculty via handout, e-mail, D2L, lecture presentation, and classroom display.
 Specific examples of short excerpts include:

 - a copy of an article from a scientific, technical, or scholarly periodical;

 - an entry from an encyclopaedia, annotated bibliography, or similar reference material;

 - a short story, play, poem, or essay from a publication containing other works.

 The reproduction of copyrighted materials under fair dealing must fall within these eight categories: research, private study, education, parody or satire, criticism or review, and news reporting.
 You must also gauge the fairness of your copying based on these factors:

 Note that it is not necessary to completely satisfy each of the following:

 Is the copying done for research, private study, education, parody, satire, criticism, review, or news reporting?
 Is the use of the copy for profit or is it charitable?
 Research for commercial purposes may be less fair but it may still qualify for fair dealing.